aws-samples/service-catalog-engine-for-terraform-os/README.md

 The Service Catalog Terraform Reference Engine is a project that allows product cataloging and provisioning using Terraform as the choice for infrastructure as code.

-## What Is a TERRAFORM_OPEN_SOURCE Product Engine?
+## What is an External Product Engine?

-Service Catalog supports a product type called TERRAFORM_OPEN_SOURCE.
+Service Catalog supports a product type called EXTERNAL.
 Customers use this product type to catalog and provision products where the implementation of the product is built by the customer.
 This product implementation is known as an engine.

-* When a user creates a new product or provisioning artifact of type TERRAFORM_OPEN_SOURCE, Service Catalog stores the provisioning artifact but does not validate it.
+* When a user creates a new product or provisioning artifact of type EXTERNAL, Service Catalog stores the provisioning artifact but does not validate it.
-* When DescribeProvisioningParameters is called on a TERRAFORM_OPEN_SOURCE product, Service Catalog calls a Lambda function provided by the customer to parse the parameters from the artifact.
+* When DescribeProvisioningParameters is called on an EXTERNAL product, Service Catalog calls a Lambda function provided by the customer to parse the parameters from the artifact.
-* When a user starts a provisioning workflow for a TERRAFORM_OPEN_SOURCE product, Service Catalog publishes a message to an agreed-upon queue.
+* When a user starts a provisioning workflow for an EXTERNAL product, Service Catalog publishes a message to an agreed-upon queue.
 The engine consumes these messages, and for each it provisions, updates, or terminates the resources as described by the provisioning artifact.
 When the workflow is done, the engine calls back to Service Catalog to report results.

-In this reference architecture, we have built a Terraform Open Source product engine for Terraform.
+In this reference architecture, we have built an External product engine for Terraform.
 The provisioning artifacts will be Terraform configuration files written in Hashicorp Config Language (HCL).
-The creation and management of resources will be done using Terraform Open Source running on EC2 instances.
+The creation and management of resources will be done using Terraform running on EC2 instances.

-## Service Catalog Terraform Open Source Parameter Parser
+## Service Catalog Terraform Parameter Parser

 The Terraform reference engine includes a Lambda function to parse variables in the provisioning artifact and return them to Service Catalog.
 The function is invoked when the end user calls the Service Catalog DescribeProvisioningParameters API.

-The Service Catalog Terraform Open Source Parameter Parser is a Lambda function written in Go.
+The Service Catalog Terraform Parameter Parser is a Lambda function written in Go.
 It uses the Hashicorp Config Inspect library to inspect HCL files: https://github.com/hashicorp/terraform-config-inspect

 ### Usages